 The best verb in this case is simply "returns", because the method doesn't have to compute, build, find, modify, or do anything else complicated.
 The class in question is Location, so the description should use the phrase "this Location" to refer to the current object.
-Fill in the blank in the following description as appropriate:

-Returns the \\\\\ of this Location.
+On the worksheet, fill in the blank in the following description as appropriate: "Returns the of this Location."